Before incorporating some of the techniques and philosophies described in this article, I will provide you will a short account of my morning.

 I’m out of the shower and it’s time to select my outfit.
 Only this time, I am not exhausting my decision making powers.

 I tend to wear the same or very similar outfit throughout the week unless I have a special event.
 Hygiene is paramount so if anything becomes questionable then it is put in the washing basket.
-Regardless, I am not struggling to decide what to wear each day which wastes time and valuable juice.
+Regardless, I am not struggling to decide what to wear each day.
 It helps that I go to a University where wearing ripped jeans portrays you as a style icon so I have lots of flexibility.

 I grab my bags which were packed the night before and venture down to the kitchen where I need to consume the appropriate fill to make sure my engine is firing on all cylinders.
 I allow variety in my breakfasts because I do get bored easily but I have a staple that usually hits the spot.